FAQ

 LED Dance Floor

-Curved and Custom-Shape LED Walls
+Curved and Custom-Shape Walls

 Modular panels can configure into arches, cylinders, angled wings, or L-shapes.
 Custom configurations add 20–40% to standard rental pricing due to additional rigging hardware and content mapping requirements.